 For service providers, customers will want to know what your services are called, who they are for, how much they cost, and how to hire you or book an appointment with you.
 Having all of these details clearly laid out on your website is going to serve you well, as site visitors (a.k.a. customers) will be able to easily find what they’re looking for and take the desired action.

 But, you don’t just want to throw information up on the screen in an unorganized manner.
 Planning is the key to success when it comes to website design and development.
 At Exhale Design Co, we focus on strategy, goals, and the most important part, content, during the discovery phase of our work together.

 Content is what drives design.
-Design is what drives the build-out of your site.
-The build-out is what makes your site function so people can take those desired actions.
+Design is what drives the development of your site.
+The development is what makes your site function so people can take those desired actions.
 Design and development are indeed crucial steps in the website building process, but without that very first step — content — there would not be anything to design or build.

 Before you start writing your content, I recommend creating an outline or sitemap so you know what pages you’ll need to fill with your company information, product and/or service descriptions, FAQs, and testimonials.
 As you’re drafting the outline, you may realize you need another parent (main) page here or child (sub) page there.
 That’s why you’re planning now vs. when it’s time to start building your site.
 It’s a lot easier to start building a website when you have a clear plan in place and know exactly where every page should go, and even more so, what will be on those pages.

 Key Pages to Include on Your Small or Starter Website